Elbow Pain Specialist – Orange County

 Cubital Tunnel Syndrome

 Cubital Tunnel Syndrome may occur when the ulnar nerve in the arm becomes irritated or compressed.
-This nerve travels from the neck down into the hand and can become constricted in many places along this path.
-Depending on where the nerve is compressed, it can cause pain in the elbow, wrists, hand, or fingers.
-When the compression happens at the elbow, it is referred to as Cubital Tunnel Syndrome.
+The ulnar nerve travels from the neck down into the hand and can become constricted in many places along this path.

 Olecrenon Bursitis, also known as “Elbow Bursitis”, is caused primarily by either trauma or prolonged pressure.
 This condition can lead to pain and soreness in the elbow, as well swelling in the area.